 Wild salmon is one of the foods that have been shown to actually turn off your fat genes.
 It's a rich source of omega-3 fatty acids, which fuel blubber-burning and block fat storage.
 Add two servings to your diet each week to get the amount of heart-healthy omega-3 fatty acids recommended by the American Heart Association.
 Just be sure always to choose wild salmon; the farmed variety can contain nasty additives and bad fats.

 Yes, you can eat steak and get a flat belly.
 A study in Nutrition Journal found that grass-fed meat contains higher levels of omega-3 fatty acids, which reduce inflammation, improve insulin resistance and help the liver speed fat out of the body.
 Grass-fed beef is naturally leaner and has fewer calories than conventional meat.
-For example, a 7-ounce conventional strip steak, trimmed of fat, will run you 386 calories and 16 grams of fat.
-But a 7-ounce grass-fed strip steak is only 234 calories and five grams of fat.
 So fire up the grill guilt-free: Pair it with sweet potatoes and spinach for extra flab-burning effects.

 More content from Groceries